ganesko/wnbaplayeRs/README.md

 ## Data

-The data included in this package is sourced from the WNBA’s official website.
+Included in this package is player data sourced from the WNBA’s official website.

 ## Examples